jthegedus/svelte-adapter-firebase/README.md

 We support Cloud Run with the same JS code as Cloud Functions, via the NodeJS [Functions Framework](https://github.com/GoogleCloudPlatform/functions-framework-nodejs) and reliance on the [Node14 Buildpacks](https://github.com/GoogleCloudPlatform/buildpacks/tree/main/builders/gcf/nodejs14), which is what essentially powers Cloud Functions.
 Diverging from this would make supporting Cloud Run more difficult.
 The idea behind the support is to allow usage of Cloud Run features, for example, [`min_instances`](https://cloud.google.com/run/docs/configuring/min-instances) and [concurrent requests](https://cloud.google.com/run/docs/about-concurrency) which both reduce cold starts (if that matters to you, use the CDN!)

-We are open to discussion on this topic, but it was not a goal when setting out to build this adapter (consider the cost/benefit).
+We are open to discussion on this topic, but it was not a goal when setting out to build this adapter (consider the cost/benefit to implement this feature well).

 ## FAQ